SomyaJain-DCO/DCO-Rewards/replit.md

 - June 20, 2025.
 Cleaned up database by removing somya.dco@gmail.com user account (ID: 44070421) from system
 - June 20, 2025.
 Enhanced Dashboard with personalized welcome section displaying user's name, designation, and profile picture, and updated Profile edit dialog button text from "Submit for Approval" to "Save" to reflect direct update functionality
 - June 20, 2025.
 Fixed profile picture synchronization between My Profile and Dashboard by implementing forced cache invalidation and refetch to ensure immediate UI updates across all components
+- June 20, 2025.
+Enhanced Points Table in Dashboard to display actual profile pictures instead of initials, with comprehensive cache invalidation for all leaderboard queries to ensure real-time profile picture updates across the application
 ```

 ## User Preferences